Review: Growlanser II: The Sense of Justice

 The main story missions are based around unique objectives that frequently extend beyond the simple goal of killing off all enemies.
-Each premise is interwoven into the game’s story, ensuring a cohesive experience that continues to feel interesting and challenging.
+Each premise is interwoven into the game’s story, ensuring a cohesive experience with relevant missions that are fun and challenging.

 Meanwhile there’s a small amount of grinding to be done between missions, however the random battles resolve an issue I found in Langrisser IV where my party levelled unevenly and became too reliant on one character.
 Battles take place when walking around points on the map – here more than anywhere it’s evident that Growlanser II doesn’t fully commit to the RPG genre.
 Exploring the kingdoms of Rolandia and Burnstein is essentially done through a menu.

 Whilst this might be off-putting for anyone who’s played Growlanser III and now has a taste for adventure, for me the focused nature of the game works really well.
 Outside of battle you’re gearing up for the next battle, which in itself is a satisfying process thanks to the game’s smart ring system.
 Although deceptively simple, this is a fascinating system that’s made all the more astounding by how easy it is to get to grips with.

 Characters are equipped with a ring that provides stat boots.
 Each ring also has up to three gem slots and each slot has a different level.
 Gems up to that level can be equipped in the slots.
 The main reason you’ll end up agonising over ring and gem combinations is the drastic effects different gems can have on your character’s abilities.
 These go far beyond the stat bonuses you’d apply in most games – for instance you may find yourself deciding between a gem the nullifies all magic cast on a character or one that allows the character to attack multiple times per go.